 Tyrone Turner | Vice President of Housing and Asset Development, Better Family Life

 #StillCompromising, Episode 4: Who Pays the Price of the COVID-19 Economic Crisis?
 (June 2020)

 Part VII: Youth Voice and Power (July 21)

 The convergence of a global health crisis and racialized violence against black lives has given rise to what is being called the largest civil rights movement of our time – and our youth are on the frontline.
 Young leaders of all ages are shaping the movement, tapping into youth voice and power to disrupt systems of oppression.
 They are calling for the end of racism in its many forms, advocating for justice, and paving new pathways toward a future that is liberated from oppression.

-Tune in and listen to inspired and empowered young St. Louisans, ages 15 – 21 years, reflect on their experiences, discuss social justice, and share how they channel angst into action.
-Register in advance.
+Tune in and watch inspired and empowered young St. Louisans, ages 15 – 21 years, reflect on their experiences, discuss social justice, and share how they channel angst into action.

 Part VI: Talking to Children about Race & Social Justice (July 9)

 The dual crises of the coronavirus pandemic and police violence have brought to light deep racial disparities in the U.S., igniting discussions about race, racism, and racial equity in households worldwide.
 Families find themselves grappling with difficult conversations and adults are looking for guidance on how to engage children, especially as they challenge their own biases, prejudices and behaviors that, intentional or not, sustain racism.